CDN, security, and performance overview

 Each additional domain used on your website incurs an additional DNS lookup and connection.
 The fewer domains you use, the faster your website will load.
 HTTP/2 supports loading multiple files simultaneously over the same connection, so the old guidelines for “sharding” your assets amongst multiple domains no longer apply.

 The URLs of assets referenced in CMS pages such as developer file system files, CSS, JS, and images are automatically rewritten to match the domain of the current page when possible.
 So if you reference an image at http://cdn2.hubspot.net/hubfs/53/HubSpot_Logos/HSLogo_gray.svg on a page served on www.hubspot.com, the URL will automatically update to https://www.hubspot.com/hubfs/HubSpot_Logos/HSLogo_gray.svg.

 While minification speeds up the parse time of CSS and JS files in the browser, compression gets those files to the browser faster.

 src URL for any images that have a height or width attribute.
-If a page is requested before the image is resized, the non-resized image will be served for that request.
-Browsers are given multiple options for the image resolution to load, so your images will look crisp on standard and high-resolution displays.
+If a page is requested before an image is resized, the non-resized image will be served for that request.
+Browsers are given multiple options for the image resolution to load, ensuring that images look crisp on standard and high-resolution displays.

-resize_image_url() function.
-This enables developers to build guardrails into modules to prevent content creators from displaying oversized images on pages and emails.
-The function can also be good for situations where an image's size is not dictated by height and width attributes within the HTML, such as a background image.
+In addition, you can provide HubSpot with additional context to images to further control image resizing.
+This is done through the resize_image_url() function, which prevents content creators from displaying oversized images on pages and emails.
+The function can also be useful when an image's size is not dictated by height and width attributes within the HTML, such as a background image.

 AMP, or Accelerated Mobile Pages, is a mobile-specific page format that loads content nearly instantaneously, and can be enabled for HubSpot blog posts in your account settings.
 Learn more about using Accelerated Mobile Pages (AMP) in HubSpot.

 Thank you for your feedback, it means a lot to us.